 The Federal Deposit Insurance Corporation (FDIC) insures bank deposits in the event that a bank fails.
 The National Credit Union Association (NCUA) does the same for deposits at credit unions.
 But this insurance only goes so far, as there are limits on the amount of money that’s covered.
-The Certificate of Deposit Account Registry Service or CDARS can help to close gaps in coverage for people who maintain higher bank account balances.
-CDARs allows you to spread out funds across multiple certificates of deposit (CD) accounts at different banks, while managing them under a single umbrella.
+The Certificate of Deposit Account Registry Service or CDARS – which has been renamed IntraFi Network Deposits, or IntraFi – can help to close gaps in coverage for people who maintain higher bank account balances.
+IntraFi allows you to spread out funds across multiple certificates of deposit (CD) accounts at different banks, while managing them under a single umbrella.

 Consider talking to a financial advisor about the best way to protect excess deposits.